lucklab/erplab_selectiveEegInterpolation.m/README.md

 #### Inputs
 - `eeg_in`        - EEGLAB EEG data struction to interpolate
-- `badchans`      - array of channels to replace via interpolation
+- `replace_chans` - array of channels to replace via interpolation
 - `ignored_chans` - array of channels to ignore as input for interpolation

 #### Outputs